ashdnazg/socher/Readme.md

 ![A screenshot of the game Socher Hayam, with a person looking confused at a map.
 Instead of the original message about a navigation error, the message asks "What the hell is Func31_var_173?".](.media/winds.png)

-Please feel free to make pull requests for renaming variables or functions, simplifying expressions, adding documentation, etc.

-My personal recommendation is not to use AI, since that's not very fun, but do whatever you enjoy, as long as the results are high quality.

-When renaming identifiers, please drop the snake_case and use PascalCase instead.
+While all variables and functions are already renamed to represent their role, PRs for adding documentation, improving the names or formatting etc. are more than welcome, as long as they don't change the compiled executable.

 ## Requirements